 trifoliate; terminal leaflet, 5.7 cm long, 2.8 cm broad, having a long

-petiole; the two lateral leaflets, almost sessile, 4.1 cm long, 2.2 cm
+petiole; the two lateral leaflets, almost stalkless, 4.1 cm long, 2.2 cm

 cm long.
-Flowers, greenish white, sweetly scented, bisexual, stalked;
+Flowers are greenish white, sweetly scented, bisexual, stalked;

-stalk, 8 mm long; diameter of a fully open flower is 3 cm; flowers, borne
+stalk 8 mm long; diameter of a fully open flower is 3 cm.
+Flowers are borne

-in lateral panicles of about 10 flowers, arising from the leaf axils.
-It
+in lateral panicles of about 10 flowers, in leaf axils.
+The fruit

-has a woody-skinned, smooth fruit 5-15 cm in diameter.
+is woody-skinned, 5-15 cm in diameter.
 The skin of some

 forms of the fruit is so hard it must be cracked open with a hammer.
 It has